gurayasu/thiha-shop-transaction/README.md

 Visit `http://localhost:3000` for the purchase page, `/admin` for the sales dashboard, and `/charge` to charge user balances.

-## Apps Script + Google Sheets Setup
+## Legacy Apps Script + Google Sheets Setup

-The `apps-script` folder provides a lightweight implementation that runs entirely on Google Sheets and Apps Script.
+The original Apps Script implementation has been archived under `archive/apps-script` and is kept for reference only.
+It runs entirely on Google Sheets and Apps Script.

 1. **Prepare the spreadsheet** with the following sheets and headers:
    - `Products`: `product_id`, `name`, `price`